cross-platform/icloud-for-linux/README.md

 ```

-The creation of the individual web apps is then handled by Snapcraft itself when the snap is build.
+The creation of the individual web apps is then handled by Snapcraft itself when the snap is built.
 For each web app an app is declared in the snap with a corresponding .desktop file (which itself has a corresponding icon) and app, specific command-line arguments, for example `OneDrive` and `https://onedrive.live.com/`.

 Taking a look [in our Snapcaft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml), after the Qt GUI desktop helper kit is installed, the contents of our GitHub repo are then dumped into the snap build environment by use of the [dump plugin](https://snapcraft.io/docs/dump-plugin) and necessary Qt dependencies installed by their Debian package names using [stage-packages](https://snapcraft.io/docs/build-and-staging-dependencies):